- Share this article on Facebook

 Organizers also announced thata Amen, the latest work by South Korean helmer Kim Ki-duk, will have its world premiere at the festival in the official selection category, along with U.S. moviemaker Oren Moverman’s Rampart, about a jaded cop in Los Angeles and starring Woody Harrelson, Robin Wright, Steve Buscemi and Anne Heche.

 Three new titles – Dyut Ming Gam (A Life Without Principle) by Hong Kong director Johnnie To; L’Envahisseur (The Invader) by Belgian Nicolas Provost; and Briton Steve McQueen’s Shame – have been added to the Zabaltegi Pearls competition.

-The festival runs from Sept.
-16-24 in the northern Spanish seaside resort of San Sebastian.
+The festival runs this year from Sept.
+16- 24 in the northern Spanish seaside resort of San Sebastian.

 Sign up for THR news straight to your inbox every day